How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each bottle of ready-to-use sterile solution for intravenous infusion contains zoledronic acid 5 mg/100 mL monohydrate 5.330 mg (equivalent to 5 mg zoledronic acid on an anhydrous basis).
+Each bottle of ready-to-use sterile solution for intravenous infusion contains 5.330 mg of zoledronic acid monohydrate (equivalent to 5 mg zoledronic acid) per 100 mL.
 Nonmedicinal ingredients: mannitol, sodium citrate, and water for injection.
 The colourless plastic bottle is sealed with a rubber stopper which is held in place with an aluminum cap with flip component.
 The stopper is made of bromobutyl rubber coated with fluorocarbon polymer and contains no latex.

 How should I use this medication?

-For Paget's disease and for the prevention of osteoporosis in postmenopausal women, the recommended dose of zoledronic acid is 5 mg given as a one-time intravenous (into a vein) infusion.
+For Paget's disease and for the prevention of osteoporosis in postmenopausal people, the recommended dose of zoledronic acid is 5 mg given as a one-time intravenous (into a vein) infusion.

-For treatment of osteoporosis in men, and for treatment and prevention of osteoporosis caused by steroid medications, the recommended dose is 5 mg given as an intravenous (into a vein) infusion once a year.
+For treatment of osteoporosis, including the treatment and prevention of osteoporosis caused by steroid medications, the recommended dose is 5 mg given as an intravenous (into a vein) infusion once a year.
 Infusions are given by a doctor or nurse over at least 15 minutes.

 It is recommended that people taking this medication take calcium and vitamin D supplements to prevent low blood calcium levels.
 Your doctor will recommend a dose of these supplements based on your needs.